fitztrev/rosen-score/CONTRIBUTING.md

     - Generate a shareable link so others can see results and games

 1. Improve test coverage

-    - Add tests for `moveChecks` or anything else missing tests

 1. Some way to sort trophies by (1) date, (2) opponent rating?